Decidable equality for Empty

 Spawning a task with a priority higher than Task.Priority.max

-will spawn a dedicated worker for the task, see Task.Priority.dedicated
+dedicated worker for the task.
+This is indicated using Task.Priority.dedicated

-Regular priority tasks are placed in a thread pool and worked on according to the priority order.
+tasks are placed in a thread pool and worked on according to their priority order.

 Equations